Donate

 You can read the form yourself or you can ask someone else to check it.
 It can be someone you know or you can find a benefits adviser near you using our Find an Adviser tool.

 Remember to put all the other papers that you want to include together with your form.
 See the Get Personal Independence Payment (PIP) documents section of this guide for which papers you might want to put in with your form.
-Put your national insurance number on any paper that is not the form.
+Put your on any paper that is not the form.
 This makes it easier for the DWP to keep it together with your claim.

 It is a good idea to make a photocopy of your completed form.
 You should keep this somewhere safe.